Loose Engel structures

 \begin{theorem} Let $M$ be a smooth $4$-manifold and $K$ a compact CW--complex.
 There exists a positive integer $N_0$, depending only on $\dim(K)$, such that: Any two $N$--loose families $\SD_0, \SD_1: K \longrightarrow \Engel(M)$, $N \geq N_0$, are Engel homotopic if they are formally homotopic.

 In addition, the resulting Engel homotopy $(\SD_t)_{t \in [0,1]}$ can be realised as a $(N-N_0)$--loose $K \times [0,1]$--family of Engel structures. \end{theorem}

 Theorem \ref{thm:main1} provides existence and Theorem \ref{thm:main2} shows uniqueness.
 The notion of looseness for a family of Engel structures will be introduced in Definition \ref{def:loose}, Section \ref{sec:main}.
 Roughly, it is a quantitative property which measures the rotation of the Engel plane field $\SD$ with respect to a line field $\SY \subset \SD$, captured by a positive integer $N$.
-In particular, if a family of Engel structures $\SD: K \longrightarrow \FEngel(M)$ is $N_2$--loose, then it is $N_1$--loose for any $N_1 \leq N_2$; the opposite implication is not true in general.
-By definition, the line field $\SY$ is called the \emph{certificate} and a family that is $N$--loose with $N \geq N_0$ is said to be simply \emph{loose}.
+In particular, if a family of Engel structures $\SD: K \longrightarrow \FEngel(M)$ is $N_2$--loose, then it is $N_1$--loose for any $N_1 \leq N_2$.
+By definition, the line field $\SY$ is called the \emph{certificate} and a family that is $N$--loose with $N \geq N_0$, with $N_0$ as in the statement of Theorem \ref{thm:main2}, is said to be simply \emph{loose}.